alexanderdobrev9613/alexanderdobrev9613/README.md

 - 👋 Hi, I’m Alexander Dobrev
 - 👀 I’m interested in Python programming and DevOps engineering
-- 🌱 I’m currently learning Programming Fundamentals with Python in SoftUni
+- 🌱 I’m currently taking the Programming Fundamentals course with Python in SoftUni

 <!---
 alexanderdobrev9613/alexanderdobrev9613 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.